NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 Database will hold all the necessary data to support the application.
 Queries will be processed based on the mode of transport, time of travel and the lat-long details.
 Data related to the different mode of transport will be stored separately to avoid latency.

-*copied from requirements report*
-> Database will have all the necessary data to support the application.
-Queries will be processed based on the mode of transport, time of travel and the lat-long details.
-Data related to the different mode of transport will be stored separately to avoid latency.

 - [ ] Class diagram
 - [ ] State machine Diagram?

 # *From requirements report for reference*

-Object Model: what compoents will be made, and how they will behave
+Object Model: what components will be made, and how they will behave

 Identified classes:
 - Map